zulip/zulip-mobile/docs/architecture/react.md

 > out of control of the components using context, so there’s basically
 > no way to reliably update the context.

-We have to think about the legacy Context API in just one place.
-The `react-intl` library's `IntlProvider` uses it to provide the `intl` context.
-The only consumer of `intl` is `TranslationContextTranslator`, but we've made that a `PureComponent`, so it doesn't get updated when `intl` changes.
-Our workaround until now has been a "`key` hack":
+We have to think about the legacy Context API because the `react-intl` library's `IntlProvider` uses it to provide the `intl` context.
+Our workaround is a "`key` hack":

 If `locale` changes, we make the entire React component tree at and below `IntlProvider` remount.
 (Not merely re-`render`: completely